iBrain-Lab/MedNet-PVS/README.md

   + Segments PVS in *white matter and basal ganglia*

 # Installation
 This project requires Conda to manage its dependencies.
-The following commands will set up a dedicated environment and install MUPPET.
+The following commands will set up a dedicated environment and install MedNet-PVS.
 ```
 git clone https://github.com/iBrain-Lab/MedNet-PVS.git MedNet-PVS
 cd MedNet-PVS